vedph/mqdq_mqutil/doc/mqdq-overview.md

 </l>
 ```

-The IDs were alogorithmically generated, but we can make no assumptions about them, as they might have been manually edited.
+The IDs were algorithmically generated, but we can make no assumptions about them, as they might have been manually edited.
 So the "ordered" appearance like the one sampled above is the most frequent, but we cannot assume it.
 All what we can say is that every `w` has its own ID, unique inside the document.

 Here is an apparatus entry sample: